unthingable/monster-jam/docs/README.md

 Hold **MACRO** to see track selector.
 Clip matrix displays 64 consecutive tracks, as they appear in Bitwig (effectively, the matrix is 8 TRACK button rows for 8 pages of track bank).
-Press pad to select a track, currently selected track is colored brightly.
+Press pad to select a track, currently selected track is bright white.

 Holding **MACRO** also switches control strips to user control mode.